marcosatti/orbum/README.md

 ## Build Instructions
 ### General Information
 CMake is used as the build system.
 Run the following command in a build subdirectory:
-`cmake .. -DCMAKE_BUILD_TYPE RelWithDebInfo`
+`cmake ..`

-The project uses the following libraries as git submodules:
+The project uses the boost library as a dependancy.
-- Boost-Cmake.
+Modify the external/CMakeLists.txt file to point to your local boost directory.

+Note: as soon as Boost-Cmake is ready for VS2017, it will be used instead.

 ## Running
-`./orbumfront [override_workspace_path]`

-A workspace folder should exist in the working directory, with scph10000.bin placed in workspace/bios/.
+`./orbumfront`

+The bios file scph10000.bin should be placed in `bios/`.
 Other bios' are not currently supported or tested with.

 ## Licence